 From 1914, when the Chapman family sold its estate, until the 1990’s, there were various owners of the property – including the Countess Margit Bessenyey, who owned the property from 1954 – 1984.
 The Countess was the late wife of the Hungarian ambassador to the United States and an avid equestrian.
 She used the Chapman property as a stud farm for Hungarian thoroughbred horses.
 Chapman State Park still includes the barns, stables, and a riding arena installed by the Countess.

 Mt.
-Aventine Open House - The Friends of Chapman State Park host an open house on the second Sunday of each month between April and October.
+Aventine Open House - The Friends of Chapman State Park host an open house every Sunday between April and September.
 These open houses feature guided nature walks, history presentations, and children’s activities.

 The habitats of Chapman State Park vary from flooded wetlands to cactus-studded dry sands, illustrating the variety of the coastal plain’s natural heritage.
 Significant biodiversity thrives here, with over three dozen state-rare species of oaks, a globally rare snail, wetland animals, native cactus, bald eagles, and much more.
 The park’s many forest types include oak-hickory terraces, steep ravines, bottomland woods, and a rare shell-marl forest which is rich in calcium-loving plants reminiscent of mountain habitats.
 Over 1,000 acres of forest interior grant sanctuary for dozens of species of birds, protecting them from predators that hunt more open spaces.
 Chapman State Park also boasts several trails, 2-miles of Potomac shoreline, miles of streams, shaded wetlands, fertile pools where amphibians breed, sunny meadows, and a large impounded marsh.